jhusak/atari8_simcovox_arduino_mega328p/README.md

 The code for Atmega328p was adopted from another project, so some settings are unneccessary.

+The best working version of Arduino is that with 16MHz and 3.3V stabilizer to cut off digital noise from computer.

 ![schematics](simcovox_atmega.png)

 I do not want to spend more time cleaning up the code, it works as it is.